- Prevent Strategy

 Teachers plan the work carefully and our Boost sessions began after the October half-term.
 Sessions are addressing the gaps that children have been assessed as having in each of the areas.

-The smaller groups created by having 3 teachers will enable the work to be more appropriate for each child.
+The smaller groups created by having 3 teachers will enable the work to be appropriate and targeted for each child.

 Progress from starting points will be monitored and adjustments made when necessary.
 Success will be evident as each unit is taught and will ultimately lead to increased rates of progress throughout the year with an improvement in the children's End of Year Attainment being the ultimate goal.